gitGut01/washed-up-lineage/README.md

 ## Why “WashedUp Lineage”?

-Data warehouses often become messy, complex, and hard to navigate — basically, “washed up.”
+Data warehouses often become messy, complex, and hard to navigate — basically, ["washed up"](https://www.urbandictionary.com/define.php?term=washed%20up).
 This tool aims to be a **half-decent**, practical way to bring some clarity and order by mapping out all those tangled dependencies with the help of AI.

 ---